FvS Wealth Price Index for Germany

 The Flossbach von Storch (FvS) Wealth Price Index measures the price development of the assets held by German households.
 The index corresponds to the weighted price development of real and financial assets owned by German households.
 Real assets consist of real estate (64%) and business wealth (12%) as well as consumer durables (3%) and collectibles and speculative items (<1%).
 Financial assets are broken down into savings and demand deposits (10 %), shares (5 %), bonds (5 %) and other financial assets (<1 %).
 A detailed description of the methodology can be found in the appendix.

-Real assets: Interest rates put pressure on real estate prices
+Real assets: Falling interest rates stabilize real estate prices

-The prices of financial assets (savings and sight deposits, shares, bonds and other financial assets) were influenced by the development and expectations of interest rates.
-Compared to the end of the previous year, the prices of financial assets owned by private households rose by 4.4%.
-The two most recent quarters account for the larger part of this increase.
+Expectations regarding the development of interest rates in Europe and the USA have supported the prices of financial assets (savings and sight deposits, shares, bonds and other financial assets) over the past four years.
+Compared to the end of the previous year, prices for financial assets owned by private households have risen by 4.3%.
+The most significant share of the price increase already occurred in Q4-2023 and Q1-2024.
+Within the most recent quarter Q2-2024, there was a price change of only +0.7%.

-The price of other financial assets, which is measured by the price of gold and commodities traded on the stock exchange, rose by +8.2% compared to the end of the previous year.
-The price of gold in particular rose by +11.6 %, driven by high demand from China and various central banks, among other things, while commodities rose by +3.9 %.
+The price of other financial assets, which is measured by the price of gold and commodities traded on the stock exchange, rose by +16.7% compared to the end of the previous year.
+This development was driven by the price of gold, which rose by 8.7% in Q2-2024 alone.
+Over the past twelve months, this resulted in a price increase of 20.5%.

-The prices for savings and demand deposits remain unchanged by definition.
+The prices for savings and sight deposits remain unchanged by definition.

 In the cross-section of the net wealth of private German households, asset prices have fallen for all groups with one exception.
 The wealthiest 60 % to 90 % of households according to their net wealth quantile experienced the highest price decline (-2.2 % to -2.3 %), as they own the highest proportion of real estate assets.
 For the wealthiest 10%, the price decline was slightly lower (-0.6%), as the high proportion of business wealth dampened the price decline.
 For households in the lower middle class (20% to 40%), the fall in prices was even slightly positive due to the low level of real estate assets and the high proportion of savings.